Career Opportunities and Earning Potential

 BSN Information Sessions

-This nursing education program is a Candidate for accreditation by the Accreditation Commission for Education in Nursing.
+Effective November 25, 2020, this nursing program is a candidate for initial accreditation by the Accreditation Commission for Education in Nursing.
+This candidacy status expires on November 25, 2022.

 - Promote the practice of professional nursing through advocacy and leadership activities while functioning within the nurse’s legal and ethical scope of practice.